badarunnisats/Insurance-Claims-Charge-Prediction/README.md

 **6. Conclusion:**

 - The model with the lowest average Mean Squared Error (MSE) can be considered the best model for predicting insurance charges.
-- The model with the lowest average Mean Squared Error (MSE) can be considered the best model for predicting insurance charges.